Fixed Vs Variable Scope for Hunting – Which One Should You Choose?

 Many deer and hogs have led to see another day as hunters walked into their stand with your crossbow scope set on high magnification, not being able to get off a shot fast enough on an animal that was bumped on the way into their stand.

 Fixed power scopes have, by definition no adjustment and the amount of magnification they offer.
 This offers the benefit of not only being lighter, and less complex they can also be more compact and cheaper.

 For people who have not used a fixed power scope before, they offer a much more forgiving experience that is great for beginners and for rifles that will be used under stress.
-Even for plinking, you don’t want to have to adjust a scope each and every time you pick it up so I fixed power optic makes perfect sense.
+Even for plinking, you don’t want to have to adjust a scope each and every time you pick it up so I fixed the power optic makes perfect sense.

-Combined with the fact that many fixed power scopes are now incorporating red dot reticles you have the perfect mix for a short range, lightweight carbine optic made for hunting in thick southern swamps or northern evergreen forests.
+Combined with the fact that many fixed power scopes are now incorporating red dot reticles you have the perfect mix for a short-range, lightweight carbine optic made for hunting in thick southern swamps or northern evergreen forests.